 Bloodlines: Deluxe Edition - 20 for pre-game, 20 for main event.

 Is there an age limit?

-Can I skip the tent and just go to the garden?
+Can I skip the scary stuff and

 Can I come alone?